trailofbits/deepstate/docs/fuzzing.md

 All this  rather complicated setup may be considerably simplified by using Docker.
 Just build the image (changing OS in `./docker/base/Dockerfile` if needed) and use it with your project.
-All the fuzzers and evironment variables will be there.
+All the fuzzers and environment variables will be there.

 ### Fuzzer executor usage